Surprising Benefits of Growing Garlic Around Your Fruit Trees

 Optimal Planting Methods and Spacing for Garlic

 To ensure successful garlic cultivation, it’s essential to plant them correctly.
 Garlic prefers well-drained soil, so make sure to prepare the planting area accordingly.
-Plant individual cloves about 2 inches deep and space them around 6 inches apart.
+Plant individual cloves about 2 inches deep and space them about 6 inches apart.

 This gives each garlic bulb enough room to develop and grow into a flavor-packed delight.
 Remember, well-spaced and happy garlic bulbs lead to happy fruit trees!